Bias analysis of a linear order-statistic inequality index estimator: Unbiasedness under gamma populations: Introduction

 which separates the contribution of each rank level in a manner that is amenable to analytic and numerical investigation.
 We further provide a characterization of $\Delta_{n,r}$ via Laplace-transform methods (Proposition \ref{prop-main}), yielding a route to compute (or approximate) the bias under general non-negative distributions.

-Our second main result establishes asymptotic unbiasedness: under mild moment conditions, $\mathrm{Bias}(\widehat I_m,I_m)\to 0$ as $n\to\infty$ (Proposition~\ref{Asymptotic unbiasedness}).
+Our second main result establishes asymptotic unbiasedness: under mild {moment and lower-tail} conditions, $\mathrm{Bias}(\widehat I_m,I_m)\to 0$ as $n\to\infty$ (Proposition~\ref{Asymptotic unbiasedness}).
 While asymptotic unbiasedness is reassuring, it does not address the small-sample bias that often drives empirical discrepancies.
-The key contribution of the paper is therefore our third main result, which identifies a distributional setting where the estimator is \emph{exactly} unbiased for all sample sizes.
+The key contribution of the paper is therefore our third main result, which identifies a distributional setting where the estimator is exactly unbiased for all sample sizes.
 Specifically, we prove that if $X\sim\mathrm{Gamma}(\alpha,\lambda)$, then $\Delta_{n,r}=0$ for all $r\leqslant n$, implying (Corollary~\ref{def-bias})

-thereby extending earlier unbiasedness results for the Gini coefficient and its $m$th and extended variants \cite{Deltas2003,Baydil2025,Vila2025,Vila2026}.
+thereby extending earlier unbiasedness results for the Gini coefficient and its $m$th and extended variants \citep{Deltas2003,Baydil2025,Vila2025,Vila2026}.
 The proof relies on the Dirichlet property of normalized gamma samples and the homogeneity of the maximum functional, which together yield the identity $\mathbb{E}[X_{r:r}] = \mu\,\mathbb{E}[X_{r:r}/\overline X]$.

-Finally, we complement the theoretical analysis with a Monte Carlo study (Section~\ref{simulation study}) under gamma and non-gamma populations.
-The simulations confirm that the bias is essentially zero for Gamma$(\alpha,1)$ distributions, even for $n=10$, while non-gamma heavy-tailed alternatives such as Lognormal$(0,1)$ and Lomax$(3,1)$ display noticeable negative bias in small samples.

-The rest of the paper unfolds as follows.
-Section~\ref{sec:02} defines the index $I_m$ and establishes key properties and representations.
-Section~\ref{general_bias} derives the general bias formula for $\widehat I_m$ and provides a Laplace-transform characterization.
-Section~\ref{Asymptotic unbiasedness} proves asymptotic unbiasedness under moment conditions.
+{The rest of the paper is organized as follows.
+Section~\ref{sec:02} defines the index $I_m$ and establishes its key properties and spectral integral representation.
+Section~\ref{Basic properties} presents several properties of the linear order-statistic inequality index.
+Section~\ref{general_bias} derives the general bias formula for $\widehat{I}_m$ in terms of the $\Delta_{n,r}$ factors and provides their Laplace-transform characterization.
+Section~\ref{Asymptotic unbiasedness} proves asymptotic unbiasedness under moment and lower-tail conditions.
 Section~\ref{Unbiasedness_gamma} establishes exact unbiasedness under gamma populations.
-Section~\ref{simulation study} reports Monte Carlo evidence, and Section~\ref{concluding remarks} concludes.
+Section~\ref{simulation study} presents Monte Carlo evidence comparing the proposed estimator with a plug-in parametric maximum likelihood estimator (MLE) across gamma and non-gamma populations, together with a numerical validation of the bias decomposition via the $\Delta_{n,r}$ components.
+Section~\ref{empirical application} illustrates an empirical application to GDP per capita data in the Americas.
+Finally, Section~\ref{concluding remarks} provides some concluding remarks.}